This Luang Prabang travel blog is all you need to make up your mind.

 And then, when you have countries like Thailand and Vietnam, which are popular for so many things and have easy direct flights (from India and other countries) why even bother visiting Laos, right?

 It may sound funny but Laos can actually complete your trip to Thailand, Vietnam, and Cambodia – all in one place.
 Of course, geographically you will miss those beautiful Thai and Cambodian beaches, but when comes to culture and experiencing the local way of life, you will, in fact, find many similarities.

 From language (that resembles Thai) to a cultural and historical past (that resembles Cambodia and Vietnam) to amazing food (that, in fact, can be a better mix of all) Laos resembles its neighbours and has a lot more to offer than you can imagine.

-I mean at the end of the day who would not prefer strolling a quiet night market in Luan Prabang that has no mentions on the internet, over the Bangkok’s Chatuchak, that feels more multicultural than local.
+I mean at the end of the day who would not prefer strolling a quiet night market in Luan Prabang which has no mentions on the internet, over Bangkok’s Chatuchak, which feels more multicultural than local?

 Luang Prabang: Best Place to Visit In Laos?